23 October 2025 | UNSW Sydney

 Virtual registration - online only individual and organisation tickets available.

-A Helping Hand donation - Generous support to help cover the cost a ticket for attendees with lived experience of displacement and others who cannot otherwise pay to attend.
+A Helping Hand donation - Generous support to help cover the cost a ticket for attendees with lived experience of displacement and others who may not otherwise be able to attend.

 Ticket prices